 Religion and Science: Global Survey Explores Academia's Views

 — TIMES HIGHER EDUCATION

 In RUS, we explore how religious Americans think through complex scientific issues.
 This project involved observing religious services, as well as 319 personal interviews with religious individuals from a variety of faith traditions, including Catholics, Jews, evangelical Christians, Muslims, and mainline Protestants.
 To complement the depth of these personal interviews, we conducted a broad, nationally representative survey of more than 10,000 Americans.
-A book based on the study’s findings, Religion vs. Science: What Religious People Really Think, will be released on December 1, 2017.
+A book based on the study’s findings, Religion vs. Science: What Religious People Really Think, was published in December 2017.

 RUS received generous funding from the John Templeton Foundation.

 Few Americans Have Confidence in Universities, Survey Finds

 In RAAS, we surveyed 1,646 scientists at 21 research universities over a four-year period.
 We then interviewed 275 of these scientists in depth.
 The study found that some scientists see the realms of science and religion as completely distinct, while others see them as overlapping, even if only within certain niches.
 The results of this study appear in Elaine Howard Ecklund’s 2010 book Science vs. Religion: What Scientists Really Think, published by Oxford University Press.